PixelPockets/Unity-2D-Collider-Handle-Editor/README.md

 These files allow you to edit the scale of Unity's 2D collider handles.

 NOTE: THESE FILES MUST BE PLACED IN AN "EDITOR" FOLDER.
+MAKE SURE ColliderEditModeManager IS INCLUDED.
+THIS FILE IS NECESSARY FOR THIS TO FUNCTION

 How to use -